scooter hub logo

 Why Automatic Scooters Are the Best Choice

 For 99% of visitors, automatic scooters are the way to go.
 They are super easy to ride with their 'twist and go' nature.
-They are lightweight, stable and agile, perfect for the busy streets of Chiang Mai! they are also great for two people.
-The best automatic scooter is the Honda Click 160, in our opinion.
+They are lightweight, stable and agile, perfect for the busy streets of Chiang Mai!
+They are also great for two people.
+We asked local riders and they all agree that the Click 160 is the king of Chiang Mai!

 Step-Through vs Straddle Scooters